phusion/passenger_rpm_automation/README.md

 ### The publish script

-Once packages have been built, you can publish them to PackageCloud.
+Once packages have been built, you can publish them to repos.phusionpassenger.com.
 The `publish` script publishes all packages inside a build script output directory.
 Example invocation:

-    ./publish -d output -c ~/.packagecloud_token -r passenger-testing publish:all
+    ./publish -d output -u phusion -c ~/token_file -r passenger-testing publish:all

  * `-d` tells it where the build script output directory is.
+ * `-u` tells it the repo server API username.
- * `-c` refers to a file that contains the PackageCloud security token.
+ * `-c` tells it the path to the repo server API token file.
- * `-r` tells it the name of the PackageCloud repository.
-For example `passenger-5`, `passenger-testing`.
+ * `-r` tells it the name of the package repository.
+For example `yum-repo-(oss|enterprise)(.staging)`.
  * The last argument is the task to run.
 The `publish:all` publishes all packages inside the build script output directory.

 ## Maintenance